-Intra-company transfer visas are visas whereby non-American employees are “transferred” from a company outside the US to an affiliate (parent, subsidiary or simply a US branch) US company located in the United States.
-As the employee is being transferred to the US office, it is the US office who makes the application.
-The employee, must have been employed with the Canadian company for a minimum of 1 year, and have worked OUTSIDE the US for a minimum of 1 year continuous year over the past 3 years previous to application.
+Intra-company transfers involve the transfer of non-American citizen or non-permanent resident employees from a company outside the US to a parent, subsidiary, affiliate or US branch of a US company located in the United States.
+As the employee is being transferred to the US office it is the US office company which makes the application (petition).
+The employee, must have been employed with the foreign company for a minimum of 1 year, and have worked OUTSIDE the US for a minimum of 1 year of the past 3 years prior to the application.

 - executive/management (L1-A) or

 - specialized knowledge (L1-B)

 There are specific regulatory requirements which the US position needs to meet in order to qualify as a manager or executive.
 For example, one does not necessarily need to manage other employees if he/she is managing, an “essential function” of the company.
 If a manager is managing people, the people reporting to the manager should be professionals – front-line supervisors are usually not considered managers by L1A standards.
 L1-A visas are valid for up to 7 years which is calculated according to regulatory formulae.

 L-1Bs are employees who, through in-house training and/or experience with the company, have obtained specialized knowledge of the company’s procedures, technology, equipment, products and whose expertise is required by the US company.
 L1-B visas are valid for up to 5 years.

 Dependants of L-1 holders are entitled to L-2 status.* This includes a spouse-by-marriage and children under 21 of the L-1.
 Common-law partners are not recognized as dependants for immigration purposes.